huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

 model.eval()
 ```

 Next you'll need to create some example inputs to use.
-These help PiPPy trace the model.
+These help `torch.distributed.pipelining` trace the model.

 <Tip warning={true}>
     However you make this example will determine the relative batch size that will be used/passed